durrantlab/autogrow4/tutorial/tutorial.md

         dimensions: The distance from the center of the pocket which will be considered part of the pocket in x,y,z axis size_x, size_y, size_z

-    Autogrow requires all 6 parameters to run the docking portion of the code.
+    AutoGrow4 requires all 6 parameters to run the docking portion of the code.

     To determine these we recommend using the python API library scoria:
         Citation Scoria: Ropp, P., Friedman, A., & Durrant, J. D. (2017).
 Scoria: a Python module for manipulating 3D molecular data.
 Journal of cheminformatics, 9(1), 52. doi:10.1186/s13321-017-0237-8